slatedocs/slate/source/includes/_json_single_petition.md

 });
 ```

 > The above code would display your returned petition data in the console.
-The JSON would be structured like this:
+The JSON response data would be structured like this:

 ```json
 {